MJSchut/PyRoPy/README.md

 Parts of this will follow the libtcod tutorial.

 UPDATE log
+- 0.01b: Added an Entity system.
+Now we are getting OOP.
+Documentation.. is still a bit lacking.
+I'll work on it once we get some semblance of a game going.
 - 0.01a: Bare bones, an @ moves around the screen.
 Nothing much to see yet.